Jinansh230705/Materio/about.md

 - Blogs:\
 Blogs - Powered by Jekyll (A static site generator)
 In blog post there will be cheatsheets, codesnippets, quick tips etc.\
-> [!NOTE]
- Blogs are currently development and you do need the acess code to acess the blogs.\
+>  Blogs are currently development and you do need the acess code to acess the blogs.

 {Easter} Witty or even somewhat smart person could acess blogs early if they know how to do it 😉.